fileunderjeff/emissions-scraper/README.md

 # emissions-scraper
 This scraper processes a list of TCEQ emissions tracking numbers and formats the data by contaminent.
 Please review the code comments for more details.

-During Hurricane Harvey, we worked with Air Alliance Houston to scrape data every day and distribute to scientists and advocates for preliminary review.
+During Hurricane Harvey, January Advisors worked with Air Alliance Houston to scrape data every day and distribute to scientists and advocates for preliminary review.

 The work of these scientists and advocates can be seen here: